AddressIQ for telecom operators

 Telecom impact

-Better address logic shows up directly in revenue, dispatch quality, and reporting trust.
+Better premise logic shows up directly in funding defensibility, revenue discovery, and operational control.

 Executive and investor value